48 hours in Montréal: an itinerary

 Before the sun sets, ascend Mount Royal for panoramic views of the city skyline.
 Designed by Frederick Law Olmsted (the same landscape architect who crafted New York’s Central Park), the “mountain” park at the heart of the city is the city’s most iconic landmark—and the most popular place to snap a Montréal selfie.
 Reach the viewpoint at the top of Mount Royal Park by walking up the stairs, with a guided tour, or via taxi.
 In the chalet at the summit, visitors will find washrooms and a small canteen for refreshments.

 End your 48-hour adventure with dinner in Chinatown, a bustling neighbourhood with fantastic food options.
 Montréal’s Chinatown was established in the early 1890s and has survived expropriation and redevelopment.
 From dim sum to dumplings to wine bars, you’ll find plenty of options to refuel.
-When it’s time to eat, here are some local Chinatown favourites
+When it’s time to eat, here are some local Chinatown favourites.

 And if you still have some gas in the tank, Montréal’s nightlife options have something for everyone!